rails/rails/actiontext/README.md

 You can read more about Action Text in the [Action Text Overview](https://edgeguides.rubyonrails.org/action_text_overview.html) guide.

+## Development

+The JavaScript for Action Text is distributed both as a npm module under @rails/actiontext and via the asset pipeline as action_text.js (and we mirror Trix as trix.js).
+To ensure that the latter remains in sync, you must run `yarn build` and checkin the artifacts whenever the JavaScript source or the Trix dependency is bumped.

 ## License

 Action Text is released under the [MIT License](https://opensource.org/licenses/MIT).